Balestier Khalsa FC: Kit suppliers and shirt sponsors

-For much of Balestier Khalsa's history, their kit provider has been with Umbro since their formation with Clementi Khalsa and Balestier Central up until 2017 whereby their main sponsor has been with Civic as well.
-In 2018, Balestier Khalsa signed a deal with Thailand sportswear, Mawin and then followed up with Italian sportswear brand, Lotto the following year in 2019.
-In 2020, Balestier Khalsa signed a deal with German sportswear Adidas to manufacture their kits alongside Weston Corp as their kit sponsors up till date.
+For much of Balestier Khalsa's history, their kit provider has been Umbro since their formation with Clementi Khalsa and Balestier Central.
+Since 2017, a main sponsor has been Civic as well.
+In 2018, Balestier Khalsa signed a deal with Thailand sportswear Mawin, and then with Italian sportswear brand Lotto in 2019.
+In 2020, Balestier Khalsa signed a deal with German sportswear Adidas to manufacture their kits alongside Weston Corp as their kit sponsors to date.

-On 29 March 2018, Balestier Khalsa launched their inaugural 2018 Singapore Premier League football campaign with the signing of a landmark sponsorship deal with sport utility vehicle brand, Jeep.
-The one-year deal that is worth $100,000 is the clubs biggest sponsorship contract in its history.
-On 28 February 2019, Balestier Khalsa extends their contract with Jeep for another year.
-Italian giants, Juventus who were also sponsored by Jeep, make a collaboration during their pre-season visit to Singapore.
+On 29 March 2018, Balestier Khalsa launched their inaugural 2018 Singapore Premier League football campaign with the signing of a landmark sponsorship deal with sport utility vehicle brand Jeep.
+The one-year deal, worth $100,000, is the club's biggest sponsorship contract in its history.
+On 28 February 2019, Balestier Khalsa extended their contract with Jeep for another year.
+Italian giants Juventus, who were also sponsored by Jeep, made a collaboration during their pre-season visit to Singapore.